 The Ultimate Guide to Sous Vide Steak

-Despite this being the preference of many people, there aren’t a lot of chefs who can cook it this way consistently using traditional methods.
-When we talk about traditional methods, we are referring to cooking on a cast iron skillet or on a grill.
+Despite this being the preference of many people, there aren’t a lot of chefs who can cook it this way consistently using traditional steak cooking methods.
+When we talk about traditional methods, we are referring to cooking on a cast-iron pan or on a grill.
 Preparing a steak this way leaves only a little window to get it right.
 If you cook using one of these techniques, there is an even bigger possibility that you would overcook or undercook whatever it is you’re preparing.
 If you wrongly prepare an expensive cut of meat, you might end up wasting it.

 Advantages of Sous Vide Cooking a Steak